-At the end of the course, the students should be able to better understand issues related to infrastructure investment management and efficiency.
+At the end of the course, the students should be able to use data, surveys and policy and research paper related to Energy, water and infrastructure.
+Students are also going to be able to discuss environment impact of infrastructure investment.

-- Rationale for infrastructure investment - Infrastructure financing - Public Investment Management definition and issues - Cost-benefit analysis (with some examples), - Public procurement problems and efficiency for infrastructure, - The importance of services and SOEs reforms for infrastructure efficiency - Main issues related to development impact of infrastructure in roads/water/energy/housing.
+- ✓ Rationale for infrastructure investment - ✓ Datasets on infrastructures - ✓ Infrastructure financing - ✓ Public Investment Management definition and issues - ✓ Governance issues with roads/water/energy/housing - ✓ Public procurement problems and efficiency for infrastructure, - ✓ The importance of services and SOEs reforms for infrastructure efficiency - ✓ Main issues related to development and environment impact of infrastructure in roads/water/energy/housingPublic Investment Management definition and issues